-Trevor Aaronson is author of The Terror Factory: Inside the FBI’s Manufactured War on Terrorism (Ig Publishing, January 2013).
-He is also a reporter assigned to the Washington, D.C.-based investigative unit at Al Jazeera Media Network, a global news network whose channels include Al Jazeera America and Al Jazeera English.
+Trevor Aaronson is author of The Terror Factory: Inside the FBI’s Manufactured War on Terrorism (Ig Publishing, January 2013) and an investigator reporter for Al Jazeera Media Network.

 Before joining Al Jazeera, Aaronson co-founded and served as director of the nonprofit Florida Center for Investigative Reporting, which won national and regional journalism awards under his leadership.